UrbComp/DeepTTE/README.md

 ```

 ## How to User Your Own Data
 In the data folder we provide some sample data.
 You can use your own data with the corresponding format as in the data samples.
+The sampled data contains 1800 trajectories.
+To make the model performance close to our proposed result, make sure your dataset contains more than 5M trajectories.

 ### Format Instructions
 Each sample is a json string.
 The key contains: